Florida Residency: Guide for Digital Nomads

 To prove your real intention to permanently settle in Florida, it is recommended that you obtain a permanent address within the state and inform your employer and other important institutions about your relocation.

-Additionally, you may want to register to vote in Florida and start using the state's services for any needs you have, such as going to the dentist, seeing doctors, hiring attorneys, etc. This will establish your connection to the state and help you demonstrate your intent to make Florida your permanent home.
+Additionally, you may want to register to vote in Florida and start using the state's professionals for any needs you have, such as going to the dentist, seeing doctors, hiring attorneys, etc. This will establish your connection to the state and help demonstrate your intent to make Florida your permanent home.

 • Health insurance options